 TROY CONRAD THERRIEN

-Editor.
+Guest Editor.
 Troy Conrad Therrien is a partner in Therrien–Barley, a design and innovation consultancy, and a faculty member at the Columbia University GSAPP where he co-directs the Architecture Online Lab and directs The Energy Issue initiative.
 He holds an MA in architecture history and theory from the AA, an MArch from Columbia and a BASc. in computer engineering from the University of British Columbia.
+Edited Issue: 02 The Search Engine.

 Contributor.
 Tim Tsang is a master of architecture candidate at Columbia University’s Graduate School of Architecture, Planning and Preservation.
 He joined URBANUS Labs as a research assistant, where he worked on the development of the Parse-L model and the application of computational tools to real-world architectural problems.
 At GSAPP, his research focuses on the integration of computation with theory and practice.
 Prior to Columbia, Tim practiced in Hong Kong with a specialization in institutional projects.
 He received his bachelor of social science in architectural studies from the Chinese University of Hong Kong.
 Article: Organic Algorithm, Organic Urbanism.